Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 I will say one other thing — I enjoyed Hudson the most during the week.
 I preferred when it was much less crowded and I could be the only person at the bar, even though far fewer places were open.
 Even if you only have the weekend, see if you can tack on a Thursday or Monday to get the feeling of the town outside peak time.

-More Easy Trips from New York:
+More Easy Getaways from NYC:

 Does Hudson look like your kind of place?
 Share away!